ArenKDesai/Aren-s-Notes/botany lec 2.md

 ## Genetics
 No two siblings are identical (besides identical twins), but how do traits get inherited?
 Gregor Mendel discovered that offspring often gets traits more similar to one parent than another (rather than being a blend of the two).
-This means that traits are inherited as separate factors called **Mendelian I
+This means that traits are inherited as separate factors called **Mendelian Inheritance**.
+He also discovered